n-mam/offset/README.md

 - For NVIDIA GPU it is recommended to do a custom opencv CUDA/CUDNN variant build via vcpkg.<br/>
 - The code either ways supports both CUDA/CPU backend and target for DNN inference; in order.<br/>
 - Set CVL_MODELS_ROOT env variable to the local MODELS folder from repo for detections to work.<br/>
 - Define a new camera with face detection and specify a results folder.
-Run face detection for 5-10 secs and then stop. <br/>
-- Then use the facerec "train" option to register the above face detection with facerec. (camera settings)
+Run face detection for 5-10 secs and then stop.
+Then use the facerec "train" option to register the above face detection results with facerec. (via camera settings) <br/>
-- The system can be tested by defining a "Window capture" source in OBS studio against youtube running inside the browser.<br/>
-- Then expose the webbrowser feed over RTSP(using OBS RSTP server plugin).
+- The system can be tested by defining a "Window capture" source in OBS studio against youtube running inside the browser.
+Then expose the webbrowser feed over RTSP(using OBS RSTP server plugin).
 This can then be captured via a cam configuration in offset using the obs rtsp url for running detections.<br/>

 #### vcpkg dependencies